department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/family-members.md

 As the dependent family member of a Servicemember or Veteran with a service-connected disability, you may have had to put your career and personal goals on hold because of the important support role you play.

-If the Servicemember or Veteran in your family is eligible to apply for Vocational Rehabilitation and Employment (VR&amp;E) benefits and services, you may be able to get career and educational counseling, and other support.
+If the Servicemember or Veteran in your family is eligible to apply for Vocational Rehabilitation and Employment (VR&amp;E) benefits and services, you may be able to get career and educational counseling and other support.
 Find out if you're eligible for certain benefits and services through VR&E or through other VA programs.

 </div>